Louisville, Kentucky: Religion

+Muslims in Louisville number around 10,000, both indigenous and immigrants who arrived in the early 1960s from India, Pakistan, Bangladesh, Iran, and Turkey.
+Immigrants from Afghanistan arrived in the early 1980s.
+Those from Iraq, Somalia, and Bosnia arrived in the 1990s, and the 2010s saw the arrival of immigrants from Kosovo.
+Many mosques and Islamic organizations exist in the metro area.

-Since 1996, every May, the Festival of Faiths, a five-day national interfaith gathering, is held featuring music, poetry, film, art and dialogue with internationally renowned spiritual leaders, thinkers and practitioners.
+Since 1996, every May, the Festival of Faiths, a five-day national interfaith gathering, is held featuring music, poetry, film, art, and dialogue.
 The festival is organized by the Center for Interfaith Relations and is held at Actors Theatre of Louisville.

 Louisville first welcomed the Baháʼí Faith in 1920.
 The Spiritual Assembly of the Baháʼí of Louisville was formed in 1944 when their community reached the required amount of nine adult Baháʼís.
 The first Baháʼí center opened in Louisville in 1967 in Crescent Hill.
 When the community outgrew the space in 1985, it was sold and another center opened in Buechel in 1998.